mobkits/more/Readme.md

 Insert `more` after list `el`, call the callback with a function when more div could be visible.

-scrollable is Object (could be element or other object) which emit `scroll` event.
+scrollable is Object (could be element or other object) which emit `scroll` event, it default to `el.parentNode`

 ### .text(string)